cpbotha/cpbotha.github.io/content/posts/2012-05-02-nerd-alert-ubuntu-linux-12-04-on-my-nvidia-optimus-samsung-np300v3a-laptop.md

   - vxlabs

 ---
-When I acquired my pre-ultrabook-era but still pretty [Samsung NP300V3A laptop some nine months ago][1], I lamented that I&#8217;d probably never be able to put Linux on there due to the NVIDIA Optimus graphics switching thingamagoo.
+When I acquired my pre-ultrabook-era but still pretty [Samsung NP300V3A laptop some nine months ago][1], I lamented that I’d probably never be able to put Linux on there due to the NVIDIA Optimus graphics switching thingamagoo.

 Well, yesterday I ate my hat.